Tropical Geometric Compactification of Moduli, I - $M_g$ case -: Gromov-Hausdorff compactification of

-Let us trace again the proof of our Theorem \ref{GH.curves} to see analogy with the tropicalisation of the Berkovich analytification \cite{ACP}.
-Starting with an arbitrary sequence of compact hyperbolic surfaces, we took a nice subsequence which converges to a singular stable curve in the Deligne-Mumford compactification and also converging in the Gromov-Hausdorff sense (with fixed diameters).
+Let us trace again the proof of our Theorem \ref{GH.curves} to see some analogy with the tropicalization of the Berkovich analytification \cite{ACP}.
+The one page arguments below does \textit{not} contain any substantially concrete results and rather we mean to give a re-interpretation of our Theorem \ref{GH.curves} and compare with \cite{ACP}.
+In our theorem \ref{GH.curves}, starting with an arbitrary sequence of compact hyperbolic surfaces, we took a nice subsequence which converges to a stable curve in the Deligne-Mumford compactification and also converging in the Gromov-Hausdorff sense (while fixing the diameter).
 Let us call such sequence of compact hyperbolic surfaces of genus $g(\ge 2)$ ``strongly convergent sequence''.
 We denote the set of such strongly convergent sequences of compact hyperbolic Riemann surfaces as \footnote{Here, $\mathcal{S}$ stands for a sequence. } $\mathcal{S}\mathcal{M}_{g}$.

+We denote by $S_{g}$ the moduli space of the underlying metric spaces of the metrized graphs which appear as the Gromov-Hausdorff limits of sequences of compact Riemann surfaces of genus $g(\ge2)$, as we showed in Theorem \ref{GH.curves}.
+We simply regard it as a Hausdorff topological space with a metric induced by the Gromov-Hausdorff distances among the graphs.
+Note that it is also compact by Theorem \ref{GH.curves} and the simple fact that $S_{g}$ is closed under the Gromov-Hausdorff convergence.